bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:27 PM CT, February 28</p>
+<p class="updated_time"> Latest data: 12:18 AM CT, March 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 56°, which is 11° *colder* than yesterday.
-Tomorrow is expected to be 16° *colder* than today.
+Today's high is 41°, which is 15° *colder* than yesterday.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 28°
+- 25°
-- Breezy
+- Clear
-- 81% humidity
+- 83% humidity
-- 12 mph wind
+- 10 mph wind
-- 0% cloud cover
+- 8% cloud cover
-- 34 AQI 🟩
+- 33 AQI 🟩
 - 0.3 inches of snow and 0.02 inches of rain expected in the next 48 hours